webshop-tech/integration-for-szamlazzhu-fluentcart/README.md

 - Only explicit VAT rates are supported: **0%, 5%, 18%, 27%**
 - Named VAT keys like AAM, TAM, TEHK are **not supported**
 - Use **0%** as a substitute for special VAT categories (AAM, TAM, TEHK)

-### B2B Sales
-- For B2B (business-to-business) sales, the buyer **must have an EU VAT ID**
-- Buyers with **local VAT ID only** are not yet supported
-- The plugin validates and fetches company data from the Hungarian NAV database for EU VAT IDs

 ### Document Types
 - Only **Invoices** can be generated